Loan agreements – Client Queries Answered II

 Ecommerce Accountants: Client Queries Answered

-We are Accountants for Amazon Sellers and other Ecommerce Businesses.
-As part of our new and improved blog, we are starting to document some of the queries that we receive so that others can benefit from the answers.
+We are Accountants for Amazon Sellers and other Ecommerce Businesses and we have started to document some of the queries that we receive so that others can benefit from the answers.

 The last question that we answered related to VAT for drop shippers, however, the question that we are about to deal with is slightly more general by nature.